Chair: David L. Hildebrand

 Jeffery Golub, PhD, The New School for Social Research

 Mark Bauer, PhD, University of North Carolina, Chapel Hill

 The philosophy program offers a rigorous liberal arts education.
 It trains students to speak and write carefully, think and reason critically, and to seek out creative connections between ideas of all kinds.
-Philosophy is an excellent undergraduate preparation for almost any professional field..
+Philosophy is an excellent undergraduate preparation for almost any professional field.
 Philosophical inquiries can cover a wide range of subject matters including ethics and politics, art and literature, history and religion, technology and the sciences.
-The benefits of a philosophy degree typically last a lifetime, setting students on a path toward self-development, intellectual sophistication, and the enrichment which comes from living a more a reflective life
+The benefits of a philosophy degree typically last a lifetime, setting students on a path toward self-development, intellectual sophistication, and the enrichment that comes from living a more a reflective life.

 Click here to learn about the requirements for the Major in Philosophy.